 June 2021: The NJ DEP issues an exemption from the NJ Highlands Act for the West Milford Compressor.
 The DEP rules that the compressor qualifies for Highlands Act Exemption 11 for routine maintence and upgrades, despite this not being an upgrade, but a massive expansion of fossil fuel infrastructire.

 July 2021: FERC releases their draft EIS.
 The open public comment period goes until August 23, 2021.

 August 2021: Public comment period on EIS closes.

-Spring 2022: FERC could issue the federal approval needed for this project.
+April 2022: FERC issued the federal approval needed for this project.

-Spring 2022: The NJ DEP will hold a public hearing and public comment period on this project.
+August 2022: The NJ DEP will held a public hearing and public comment period on this project.